-Lido made the above 10 GIs without bases.
+Lido made the above second series 10 GIs without bases in 1957.
 The first four poses are similar to Marx 60mm figures and the prone figure is hard to tell apart from the Marx version.
 We suspect the mold maker made figures for both Marx & Lido and reused some master sculpts changing a few details like adding webbing to the Lido helmets.
-In 1958 Kelloggs had a set of GIs made for cereal premiums and they must of used the same mold maker who used his old Lido & Marx master-sculpts to make the toy soldiers.
+In 1958 Kelloggs had a set of GIs made for cereal premiums and they must of also hired the same mold maker who used his old Lido & Marx master-sculpts to make the toy soldiers.

 1.00 EACH Your choice of poses.

 20.00 15 GIs in 10 poses, greens.
 (2)

 Lido wholesaled the GIs to T. Cohn who sold them in playsets using green soldiers as good guys and gray soldier as enemy.